 There were plans for a physical brewery and taproom but these never came to fruition and the company had ceased trading by early 2023.

-A side project of Kernel and ex-Beavertown brewer Alex Woods, this is based at a taproom in Deptford’s vibrant Creekside area, home to various creative and specialist businesses, arts and conservation projects.
-The beers are brewed at London Brewing and at Franklin’s in Ringmer, East Sussex.
+A side project of Kernel and ex-Beavertown brewer Alex Woods, this was originally based at a taproom in Deptford’s vibrant Creekside area, home to various creative and specialist businesses, arts and conservation projects.

 After experimenting at UBREW, North London-based vintage shirt fan Jacob Liddle brewed his first commercial batches at Brum brewery in Birmingham in 2019.
 Subsequent brews have been at other locations including By the Horns.
 A standalone brewery remains an aspiration for now.